rddunphy/breeze_nord_cursors/README.md

+# Breeze Nord cursors

+[Nord theme](https://www.nordtheme.com/) version of the KDE [Breeze cursors](https://github.com/KDE/breeze/tree/master/cursors/Breeze).

+To install, copy the `Breeze Nord` directory to `/usr/share/icons`.

-Building the Bridge Icon set from the Inkscape SVG:
+## Building the Bridge Icon set from the Inkscape SVG:

 1. Ensure you have inkscape and xcursorgen installed.
 2. Run build.sh in a terminal.
 The script may take several minutes.